firepear/homefarm/docs/management.md

 When JSON is requested, output will not be paged.

+If the value of `err` in JSON output is not `null`, then there was an error getting results for that host and its data should be disregarded.
+The value of `err` will be the error message.

 **`query`**

 To get JSON from `query`, add `-j` to your command line.
 The output